-While Customer Attributes describe who your user is (e.g., their name or VIP tier), Activity Attributes describe what they just did.
+While Customer Attributes describe who your customer is (e.g., their name or VIP tier), Activity Attributes describe what they just did.

 These attributes allow your message to react instantly to the specific action that triggered the campaign, such as an abandoned cart, a completed deposit, or a game level-up.